|1||Lyakhov||Vladimir Afanasiyevich||Commander||Soyuz 32||25.02.1979||11:53:49.015 UTC||Soyuz 34||19.08.1979||12:29:26 UTC||175d 00h 35m 37s||2755|

 Progress 6 was launched May 13, 1979 and delivered some 100 items.
 The Soyuz 33 engine failure did not affect the supply tanker as it differed in its design.
 Unloading took two days, a new navigational unit was installed, and the tanker raised the station's orbit on May 22, 1979.
 Refueling was completed by May 28, 1979, more orbital adjustments were made June 04, 1979 and June 05, 1979, and Progress 6 was undocked June 08, 1979.

 Testing of the new developed Gamma-Ray-Telescope was one of the main objectives.
 Experiments in materials science were also performed.
+On June 14, 1979 the Soviets transferred Soyuz 34 from the aft port to the front port by rotating Salyut 6.
+This freed the aft port for the next unmanned freighter.
 Progress 7 was launched June 28, 1979 and docked at Salyut 6 two days later.
-It carried 1,230 kg of supplies including food, plants, mail and a 10-metre diameter radio telescope.
+It carried 1,230 kg of supplies including food, plants, mail and a 10-meter diameter radio telescope.
 The telescope unfolded independent at the stations tall.
-The crew tested the "Cosmic Radio-Telescope" (KRT-10).
+The crew tested the "Kosmic Radio-Telescope" (KRT-10).